boyang9602/spendee_blacklist/README.md

 2. Users in the blacklist are marked to red;
 ![labelled-users](images/labelled-users.png)

+# Plans
+1. Public blacklist.
+Maintain a public blacklist so that people can know bad users without playing with them.
+This list should be verified.
+People need to provide the game link as evidence for verification.
+2. Blacklist importing.
+With this, you can import a list of bad users directly, instead of adding them when you meet them.
+3. Remote dataset.
+Local storage is unreliable because they may get lost when you clear browser data or doing some other actions.
+A remote database is more reliable.

 # Notes
 1. This extension only interacts with spendee.
 2. Data is stored locally and code is open-sourced.
 You do not need to worry about your privacy and security.